twitchdev/extensions-hello-world/README.md

 2. A lightweight EBS that performs the following functionality:
     * Spins up a simple HTTPS server with a POST handler for changing color
     * Validates an Extension JWT
-    * Sends a new color message via Twitch PubSub for a specific channel
+    * Sends a new color message via Twitch PubSub (or a local mock version of Twitch PubSub for Local Mode) for a specific channel

 ## Using the Sample
 The recommended path to using this sample is with the [Developer Rig](/twitchdev/developer-rig).
 Use the Developer Rig's `extension-init` command to clone this repository.

-The Developer Rig is able to host the frontend Hello World files, but the EBS must be run separately.
+The Developer Rig is able to host the frontend Hello World files, but the EBS must be run and hosted separately.

+### Setting Up Your Backend Certs
+Twitch Extensions require SSL (TLS).

+If you didn't already follow the Getting Started Guide in the Developer Rig's README, you'll need to set up a certificate for local development.
+This will generate a new certificate (`server.crt` and `server.key`) for you and place it in the `conf/` directory.
+This certificate is different from the one used for the Developer Rig.

+#### On MacOS
+Navigate to the root of the Hello World extension folder and run `npm install` and then `npm run cert`

+#### On Windows
+Run the following commands to generate the necessary certs for your Hello World backend
+  1. `node scripts/ssl.js`
+  2. `mkdir ../my-extension/conf`
+  3. `mv ssl/selfsigned.crt ../my-extension/conf/server.crt`
+  4. `mv ssl/selfsigned.key ../my-extension/conf/server.key`

-### Configuring and Running the Extension Backend Service
+### Running Hello World in Local Mode in the Developer Rig
+You can use the Developer Rig to host your front end files using the `yarn host` commands (see Developer Rig Documentation).

+To host your EBS in Local Mode, use the following command: `node services/backend -l ../manifest.json`  In this case, the manifest.json file has been generated using a Developer Rig yarn command.

+### Running Hello World in Online Mode
 To run the EBS, run `node services/backend`, with the following command line arguments: `-c <client id>`, `-s <secret>`, `-o <owner id>`.
 To run it in local mode, use only `-l <config-file>` instead.
 See the [Developer Rig](/twitchdev/developer-rig#configuring-the-developer-rig) for more information about the configuration file.

 This provides the EBS with your Extension client ID, Extension secret and the user ID of the Extension owner (likely you).
 These are necessary to validate calls to your EBS and make calls to Twitch services such as PubSub.